ethereum/remix-ide/docs/plugin_manager.md

 ![](images/a-permission-modal.png)

 Often, the same plugin will want to do the same action multiple times.
-So when granting permission, its helpful to click the **Remember this choice** box.
+So when granting permission, it's helpful to click the **Remember this choice** box.
 If you don't, you might get this modal repeatedly popping up.

 ## View permissions
 You can view the permissions that you have granted to plugins by clicking on the **Permissions** button at the bottom of the **Plugin Manager**.